Underestimating Taliban propaganda may partially explain the failure to predict takeover

 Scholars have noted that although the Taliban has officially enacted more humane guidance in the past, their behavior did not follow.
 The outward proclamations of women’s rights should be scrutinized through the lens of this possibility.
 Experts remain skeptical of claims the Taliban has changed.

 Accounts praising and displaying the Taliban’s new-and-improved governance were many, but we did see dissenting voices from accounts that appear to have been Afghan citizens.
 Blindfolded subjects have been posted multiple times.
-One endorsement was perhaps one the most telling about the circumstances in which the Afghan people now live.
+One endorsement that someone “hadn’t sold a single coffin in three nights,” was perhaps one of the most telling about the circumstances in which the Afghan people now live.

 The topic of women, schools, and work have been conspicuously addressed, and the treatment of women was framed as authentic respect rather than oppression.
 The Taliban also loudly assured the world it would offer broad amnesty to those who had worked with the US and other outside groups.
 Merciful treatment of soldiers who laid down their weapons appeared commonly, coupled with idyllic depictions of serving the Taliban.

 Certain posts, like the comparison between the Taliban and Ukraine and group pictures taken with Russian journalists, might suggest a closer relationship than is currently recognized.
-RT disseminates considerable amounts of disinformation through its Arabic language outlet.
-These images and content alone are not sufficient to draw such a conclusion but the possibility warrants acknowledgment and exploration.
+RT disseminates a considerable amount of disinformation through its Arabic language outlet.
+These images and content alone are not sufficient to draw such a conclusion, but the possibility warrants exploration.